The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Unitarity and Radiation-Reaction

 \section{Unitarity and Radiation-Reaction}

-Radiation reaction effects appear to lowest order at two loops (3PM).
-This chapter and the next are devoted to their calculation.
+Radiation reaction effects are contributions are due to the effective force acting on the system as a result of the emission of gravitational waves (and of additional massless modes, in the supersymmetric case).
+Intuitively, as the two colliding objects deflect due to the mutual ``potential'' attraction, they emit energy and angular momentum due to Bremsstrahlung.
+This in turn further bends their trajectories, giving rise to dissipative terms in the eikonal.
+This reflects in additional contributions to the deflection angle, which appear to lowest order at two loops (3PM).
+This chapter and the next are devoted to the calculation of these interesting new effects.
 While in the next chapter we will derive them from a complete two-loop calculation of the elastic scattering amplitude, in this chapter we follow very closely the approach of Refs.~\cite{DiVecchia:2021ndb,DiVecchia:2021bdo} and obtain them by combining the contribution to the unitarity relation of the three-particle cut, involving two massive particles and a graviton, with the properties of real analyticity and crossing symmetry of the elastic scattering amplitude.
 We apply this method to both GR and massive ${\cal{N}}=8$ supergravity.
 In particular, to obtain the radiation-reaction we do not need the complete three-particle cut, but only the part that is divergent as $\frac{1}{\epsilon}$ that is obtained from the five-point amplitude involving four massive particles and a graviton keeping only the leading term in the Weinberg limit of small graviton momenta $k^\mu\to0$, which behaves as $\frac{1}{\omega}$ with $\omega=k^0$.

 The chapter is organized as follows.
 In the first section, starting from the unitarity relation, we discuss the two-particle and three-particle cuts in momentum and impact-parameter space.
 In the second section we explicitly compute $\operatorname{Im} 2 \delta_2$ for both GR and massive ${\cal{N}}=8$ supergravity.
 Finally, in the third section, we discuss the constraints of real analyticity that relate this imaginary part to the radiation-reaction effects.